EnzoBnl/enzobnl/bd.md

 [DataBricks' blog, Diving Into Delta Lake: Unpacking The Transaction Log](https://databricks.com/blog/2019/08/21/diving-into-delta-lake-unpacking-the-transaction-log.html)
 #### Atomicity
 - *Delta Lake* breaks down every operation performed by an user into *commits*, themselves composed of *actions*.
-- A commit is recorded in the deltalog only once each of its actions has successfully completed, else it is reverted.
+- A commit is recorded in the deltalog only once each of its actions has successfully completed (else it is reverted and restarted or an error is thrown), ensuring its **atomicity**.

 #### Consistency
 The **consistency** of the `DeltaTable`s is guaranteed by their strong schema checking.